 - Paying for the cost of inspections and unloading at the port in the buyer’s country.

 - Making arrangements and payment for onward carriage to the designated place in the buyer’s country after import clearance.

 These are the buyer’s obligations under DDP:

 - Making payment for the goods as per the terms and conditions of the sales agreement.

-- Helping seller with any document and detail that he or she may need to get the import and export clearance.
+- Helping sellers with any documents and details they may need to get the import and export clearance.

-- Unloading the cargo, as well as transporting the cargo from the set place to the warehouse.
+- Unloading the cargo and transporting the cargo from the set place to the warehouse.

 Delivered Duty Paid – Example

 To better understand the responsibilities and obligations of both the parties in a DDP contract, let us discuss this with a simple example.
 Suppose a buyer from New York enters into a DDP agreement with the seller from London.
-In this, the seller needs to pay all transportation costs for carrying the cargo from his or her storage up to the port in New York.
+In this, the seller needs to pay all transportation costs for carrying the cargo from their storage up to the port in New York.

 In case the agreement lists the terminal destination as New York port, the seller then is not responsible for additional freight to the final destination of the buyer.
 But, if the terminal destination is the buyer’s warehouse, then the seller needs to make an additional freight payment and arrangement.
 In this case, even unloading will be the seller’s responsibility.